pcriv/smuggle/README.md

 end
 ```

-An exporter can be defined by inheriting from [Smuggle::Exporter::Base](lib/smuggle/exporter/base.rb) and define the attributes to export:
+An exporter can be defined by inheriting from [Smuggle::Exporter::Base](lib/smuggle/exporter/base.rb) and defining the attributes to export:

 ```ruby
 class UserExporter < Smuggle::Exporter::Base